w3f/Grants-Program/README.md

 **W3F Grants Evaluators**

 Evaluators are individuals able to evaluate the technology delivered as a result of the Open Grants Program.
+The committee decides about the evaluators and has the right to add or remove evaluators (supermajority needed).

 * [Peter Czaban](https://github.com/keorn)
 * [David Hawig](https://github.com/Noc2)